 Tips for Purchasing a Life Insurance Policy

 Always Choose the Breadwinner: It is best to insure the spouse who makes the most money and pays most of the bills.
-The benefits should be significant enough to cover the funeral, outstanding debt, and about six months of otherwise lost salary so the family can get back on its financial feet.
+The benefits should be significant enough to cover the funeral, outstanding debt, and about six months of otherwise lost salary so the family can recover financially.

 Do Not Assign the Beneficiary to the Estate: Making the estate the beneficiary means it’s subject to probate, possible taxes, and other costs.

-File for Revocable Beneficiary: This allows the owner to change beneficiaries at any time.
-An important consideration for family members.
+File for Revocable Beneficiary: This allows the owner to change beneficiaries anytime—an important consideration for family members.

 Be sure to talk to the life insurance agent or representative before making the final decision so that everyone is covered.